Lake Louise Ski Resort: A Local’s Guide To Canada’s Best Resort

 If one thing encapsulates the resort, it’s the gorgeous natural beauty.
 From the Whitehorn summit, skiers get an expansive view of the staggering Canadian Rockies.
 Mount Temple, the Victoria Glacier, and an endless expanse of pine trees make for a stirring landscape.
 This scene has never soured on us after years of riding the resort.

 With 4,200 skiable acres covering four mountain faces, it is one of the largest resorts in North America but often feels like a local’s hill.
-This makes it a quintessential Canadian ski resort, as much of Western enjoys tremendous terrain with excellent acreage per skier, so you rarely feel crowded on the slopes—unlike Europe and the States.
+This makes it a quintessential Canadian ski resort, as much of Western enjoys tremendous terrain with excellent acreage per skier, so you rarely feel crowded on the slopes—unlike many places in Europe and the States.

 Don’t expect a mega-resort like Whistler-Blackcomb, as it all starts with the resort’s base, an unassuming timber-frame building.
-However, it doesn’t take long to realize the ski is no slouch with something to offer everyone, granted intermediate, advanced, and experts will have the most significant choice.
+However, it doesn’t take long to realize the ski is no slouch with something to offer everyone.
+Granted intermediate, advanced, and experts will have the most significant choice.
 Lake Louise Ski Resort is one epic resort for expert skiers and riders.

 The terrain varies between beautiful groomers, challenging steeps, and expert-level chutes.
 It can be divided into four zones: Front Side, West Bowl, Back Bowls, and Larch.
 The Front Side and Larch are the most digestible mountain sections with long tree-lined groomed runs, while the West Bowl and Back Bowls offer alpine bowl skiing with steep chutes, cliff bands, and tight tree skiing.

 Like many of the resorts in Western Canada, you’ll have an ample supply of vertical, which equates to long runs.
 The longest run here stretches for nearly five miles, so start working out your leg muscles now if you aren’t an avid skier.
 Don’t expect much of a break on weekdays, as you’ll be hard-pressed to stand in line while locals work.
-It gets a little busy at the resort during the holidays after Christmas, President’s Day/Family Long Weekend, and American spring break (mid-March).
+However Lake Louise gets a little busy at the resort during the holidays after Christmas, President’s Day/Family Long Weekend, and American spring break (mid-March).

 How To Ski Lake Louise

 The best way to ski Lake Louise is to move around the mountain in a circular motion.
 Skill level does not matter, as there is enough variety for any skier or rider to make their way around the mountain.
-We love to alternate between runs on the front and back with an odd run down Larch Mountain.
+We love to alternate between runs on the front and back with an odd run of two down Larch Mountain.
 This is weather and avalanche closure permitting — the Whitehorn summit and back bowls are subject to clouds and flat light on stormy days.

 Start by hopping on the Lake Louise Gondola and then with a warm-up lap down a groomed run on the Front Side of the mountain, like Juniper or Wiwaxy.
 If conditions are good, don’t waste any time and shoot straight for the Summit Chair, granted it is not the spot for beginners or intermediates.
 Drop off the Whitehorn summit for a steep line if there’s fresh powder.
 Most visitors will be better served with a ride up the Top of The World Chair and down Saddleback, a long green run that drops down the back side of the resort.